Pr1nc3B33/Muti-Page-Website/README.md

-# MULTI PAGE EVENT WEBSITE
+# Multi Page Event Website
 This is the code for a multipage event website.
-The menu.html file is not apart of the website but i cant figure out how to remove it.
-Its tricky in the gitverse
+Got stuck in a few places with the media query.
+My first ever website so its needs lots of work.
+Please give me as much feedback as possible.